gogins/csound-webserver-opcodes/README.md

 ## Initialization

-*i_webkit_handle* - the handle of a browser created by `webkit_create`.
+*i_webkit_handle* - The handle of a browser created by `webkit_create`.

-*S_window_title* - the title to be displayed by the top-level browser window.
+*S_window_title* - Yhe title to be displayed by the top-level browser window.

-*S_html* - a string containing valid HTML5 code, typically a multi-line string constant contained within the `{{` and `}}` delimiters.
+*S_html* - A string containing valid HTML5 code, typically a multi-line string constant contained within the `{{` and `}}` delimiters.

-*S_base_uri* - a Uniform Resource Locator specify the base from which relative URI addressed are found.
+*S_base_uri* - A Uniform Resource Identifier specify the base from which relative URI addressed are found.
 This will normally be the filesystem directory that contains the Csound piece.
 Additional Web pages, JavaScript files, images, and so on can be loaded from the base URI.

-*i_width* - the width of the top-level browser window in pixels.
+*i_width* - The width of the top-level browser window in pixels.

-*i_height* - the height of the top-level browser window in pixels.
+*i_height* - The height of the top-level browser window in pixels.

 ## Performance